Balhae controversies: Chinese

-The New Book of Tang, compiled in the 11th century, refers to Dae Joyeong and his state as Sumo Mohe affiliated with Goguryeo.
+The New Book of Tang, compiled in the 11th century, refers to Dae Joyeong and his state as Sumo Mohe, affiliated with Goguryeo.
 The New Book states that "Parhae was originally the Mohe [tribes] who had submitted to Koguryŏ; the clan surname [of its rulers] was Da."
-Chinese scholars have argued that Balhae's founder was a member of the Sumo Mohe and Balhae's royalty were Mohe rather than Goguryeo based on this account.
+Chinese scholars have argued that Balhae's founder was a member of the Sumo Mohe and Balhae's royalty were Mohe rather than Goguryeo, based on this account.
 Yun challenged this by arguing that though he may have been Mohe, they "would have already undergone a substantial process of Koguryŏ-ization" while providing military service to Goguryeo over two generations.
 Han Ciu-cheol notes that Chinese historians often cite the New Book in their arguments, whereas Korean historians often cite the Old Book due to their conflicting viewpoints on the ethnicity of Balhae's founder as well as the nature of Balhae's society.

 According to Sloane, Tang sources divided Balhae's population into two categories, Goguryeo and Mohe.
 The royalty and upper class were composed of Goguryeo remnants while the majority of Balhae's population were Mohe.

 Korean

-According to Choe Chiwon (b.
+According to Ch'oe Ch'i-wŏn (b.
 857), who was from Silla, the people of Balhae were Mohe.
 In the conflict between the joint Tang-Silla forces against Balhae, Silla described Balhae as "rebellious barbarians."
 Sillan aristocracy tended to view the Balhae population as consisting of solely Mohe people, but this could be due to the antagonistic relations between the two states causing the Sillan nobility to ignore Goguryeo elements of Balhae ethnic composition.

-The Samguk sagi, written in the 12th century by Gim Busik, did not consider Balhae a Korean state.
+The Samguk sagi, written in the 12th century by Kim Pusik, did not consider Balhae a Korean state.
 The Samguk yusa, a 13th-century collection of Korean history and legends, describes Dae as a Sumo Mohe leader.
 However, it gives another account of Dae being a former Goguryeo general, citing a now-lost Sillan record.
 Alexander Kim considers this unlikely since Goguryeo fell in 668 while Dae died in 719, and young men could not receive the rank of general.